sumnerboy12/OXRS-BJ-RFIDReader-ESP-FW/README.md

 # ESP RFID Reader compatible with [OXRS](https://oxrs.io)

-Read RFID tags and publish the UID/data over MQTT in OXRS compatible format.
+Read RFID/NFC tags and publish the data over MQTT in OXRS compatible format.

-Based on this [library](https://github.com/miguelbalboa/rfid) and designed to run on;
+Based on this [library](https://github.com/Seeed-Studio/Seeed_Arduino_NFC) and designed to run on;

- * Wemos D1 Mini
+ * Wemos D1 Mini (using I2C; SCL -> D1, SDA -> D2)

-See [here](https://github.com/miguelbalboa/rfid#pin-layout) for typical pin layouts.